 Sanded Grout

-The most affordable option, sanded grout offers good texture for filling large gaps between tiles.
+The most affordable option, sanded grout, offers good texture for filling large gaps between tiles.
 However, its porous nature makes it more prone to staining, especially with colored grout.
 Sealing sanded grout with a high-quality sealant is crucial for easier cleaning and stain prevention.
-Regular cleaning with a mild detergent and a non-abrasive sponge is essential to prevent dirt and grime buildup.
+Regular cleaning with a mild detergent and a non-abrasive sponge is also essential to prevent dirt and grime buildup.

 Unsanded Grout